UChicago-FLOTO/docs/user/README.md

 ![Latency display](./images/latency_screenshot.png)

-## Step 5 (optional): Uploading collected data
+## Step 6 (optional): Uploading collected data

-As mentioned before, the application from step 3 runs two services, one to collect network measurements, and another that runs the dashboard webserver.
+As mentioned before, the application from step 3 runs two services, one to collect network measurements, and another that runs the dashboard web server.
 Under the hood, this works [via a shared volume between the two services](https://github.com/UChicago-FLOTO/docs/blob/master/user/application_user.md#create-an-application).
 The measurement results are simply written to files to this directory, and the web server parses these and presents them in a user friendly way.

 If you are interested in the data from these raw files, one way to access it would be to run an additional service that uploads these to a cloud storage.
 For such purposes, we have a sample service [data_uploader](https://github.com/UChicago-FLOTO/data_uploader/blob/main/README.md#data-uploader) that can be used.
 We've created another demo application which links these services together.
 Unlike the last application, it requires some configuration to use.